Patacode/gitignore-template-generator/DOCUMENTATION.md

 gitignore-template-generator 0.10.0
 ```

-By being preemptive, it means any other arguments, either named or positional,
+By being preemptive, it means any other arguments, either *named* or
-will be skipped:
+*positional*, will be skipped:

 ```text
 $ gitignore-template-generator rust python \